NehaDas25/DataScience_CS5661/README.md

 <b> Lets see the difference between fraud and genuine transaction.</b>
 1. There are 492 fraud transactions and 284315 genuine transactions.
-2. Plot looks somehow like this:
+2. Before sampling, the contor plot looks somehow like this:

 <b></b>
 ![This is an image](https://user-images.githubusercontent.com/100334984/159194089-0bb966b5-4c0c-4fcc-bb75-138c165429b6.png)